Irexvi/Irexvi/README.md

 # About Me 👋

-I am an Electromechanical Engineer with a specialization in IoT, Automation, and Data Analysis.
-I am passionate about leveraging technology to solve complex problems and drive innovation.
+I code with my qualities and faults.

 ## Skills